 8. Gypsy Gold Horse Farm

 Located on SW 8th Avenue in Ocala, Gypsy Gold Horse Farm traces its roots back to the mid-’90s, when a trip to England convinced a local couple that their future lay in a Florida horse farm.

-They ended up exporting more than a dozen horses from England to the States.
+They ended up importing more than a dozen horses from England to the States.
 Since then, the farm’s scope has expanded; it is now home to an officially recognized breed of horses called Gypsy Vanner.

-Though the animals are on the pricy side, the good news is that you don’t need to actually buy one to appreciate them.
+Though the animals are on the pricey side, the good news is that you don’t need to actually buy one to appreciate them.
 The farm offers a variety of tour and activity options for horse and farm lovers, so check out their website for details.

 9. Ocala Civic Theatre